simplereach/helenus/Readme.md

       });

   //if you don't listen for error, it will bubble up to `process.uncaughtException`
-  //pools act just like connection objects, so you dont have to worry about api
+  //pools act just like connection objects, so you don't have to worry about api
   //differences when using either the pool or the connection pool.on('error', function(err){
     console.error(err.name, err.message);